Vanilla Bundt Cake

 FAQ

-- Why did my cake turn out dense?
+- Why did my Bundt cake stick to the pan?

-- Can I bake it in loaf pans instead?
+- Can I bake this in regular cake pans instead of a Bundt pan?

 Serving Suggestions